 Whatever we do, our oil reserves will run out at some stage.
 So the only option we have is to make the economy sustainable and focus on renewable energy and biomass.
 At the same time, this ‘bio-based economy’ will help us tackle another major problem: the growing waste mountain.
 In the Netherlands alone, we produce 59 million tons of household waste each year.
 Much of that waste is plant-based and a potential raw material for the companies at the GCC.

 Petra: “Aromatics have been extracted from oil until now.
 Biorizon has plans for a test factory.
 If their plans succeed, and we are able to produce bio-aromatics from plant waste sourced from agriculture and horticulture, and from cellulose (e.g. the absorbent material in nappies), the ecological environment will benefit in multiple ways.
 The waste mountain will reduce in size, and CO2 emissions will drop significantly.”
-Biorizon is a collaboration between TNO, Flemish research agency VITO, the Energy Research Centre of the Netherlands (ECN) and the GCC.
+Biorizon is a collaboration between TNO, Flemish research agency VITO, ECN part of TNO and the GCC.

-NNRGY Crops, which grows the elephant grass that dwarfs Petra, is another company at the GCC that has grown tremendously.
+Vibers, which grows the elephant grass that dwarfs Petra, is another company at the GCC that has grown tremendously.
 “They started on a very small scale here.
 Initially, they developed building materials from elephant grass.
-Those products were followed by “vibers”, granules that are suitable for producing bio-plastics such as film and packaging materials.”
-The activities at the GCC bring a sustainable future closer to the real economy and create jobs.
-For example, NNRGY Crops started up a local factory for producing “vibers” in 2018.
-“They have already found the investors they need.”
+Those products were followed by “vibers”, granules that are suitable for producing bio-plastics such as film and packaging materials.
+The activities at the GCC bring a sustainable future closer to the real economy and create real jobs.”

 Petra Koenders believes that the demand for bio-based products must be consumer-driven.
 If that happens, companies will automatically shift their focus to this area.
 This is already happening to some extent and SMEs are important players in this field.
 “As you would expect, most of the companies at the campus are SMEs.
 To quote one of the initiators of the GCC, Willem Sederel: “The SME sector is the driving force behind the green economy.
 SMEs innovate and force larger companies to follow suit”.
 Willem is a former director of SABIC Plastics and a recognised visionary in the area of the bio-based and circular economy.”

 The campus did very well during the first few years of its existence, but the period from 2014 to 2016 was difficult.
 Petra: “The lower price of oil made the need to find other sources of energy less urgent for most industries.
 Furthermore, the campus, which is located on SABIC's site, was still very much dependent on the latter company.
 And finally, the economic crisis also held things back.”
-The future looks much rosier today: the GCC now leases its grounds from SABIC, the campus has its own entrance and new companies will soon join the 11 businesses currently active at the campus.
+The future looks much rosier today: the GCC now leases its grounds from SABIC, the new, sustainably built demo facility is almost full, several new experts have joined the team and the number of companies on the Campus has doubled in six months, due in part to the very successful BioVoice programme.
+BioVoice matches the innovation challenges faced by large companies to the solutions offered by small companies, and subsequently provides support to ensure a successful partnership.
+The result: 13 innovation contracts and 125,000 euros worth of innovation vouchers.
+The next round is due to start at the beginning of 2020.

 One major advantage of the site in Bergen op Zoom is that many farming businesses - suppliers of biomass - are located in the area.
 Petra: “The partnership with them is important for the companies at the GCC.
 To ensure the right properties in their raw materials, they want to be able to have a say in activities like crop cultivation and seed enhancement.”
 Open innovation and looking for partners are characteristic of the GCC.
 For example, the campus also wants to collaborate with Cosun, Suiker Unie's agro-industrial cooperative: “To develop even more usable residual waste flows.”